tytzM17/Lokian.eth/README.md

 - Fix logo, create an 8 bit representaion of the logo (mvp) 10/26/2021

 Ongoing
-- Change buyMon, addForSale, removeForSale, to be on the nft marketplace itself
-- Change contract to accept erc-1155 (e.g. class Cryptomon is ERC1155Holder)
+- Create erc-1155 smart contract that will mint nfts, etc (mvp)

+- Create account in nftTrade
     a.
 Total of 148 creatures x 1000 nft mint x $0,25 each
     b.
 Total of 3 rare creatures (skvader, baba roga, baba yaga) x 100 nft mint x $9.99

-- Create account in nftTrade, create erc-1155 smart contract that will mint nfts, etc (mvp)
+- Change buyMon, addForSale, removeForSale, to be on the nft marketplace itself
+- Change contract to accept erc-1155 (e.g. class Cryptomon is ERC1155Holder)

 - Test and polish (mvp)

-- Deploy to matic, fantom, moonriver testnets
+- Deploy and test to matic, fantom, moonriver testnets
 - Deploy to matic, fantom, moonriver mainnets

-- Create landing page, tg channel
+- Create landing page, tg channel, search investors
 - Advertise, submit to dappradar, idos, airdrops, etc.